X Band Satellite Communication: Anik G1

+Anik G1 was launched in April 2013, and includes a 3-transponder, global-beam X-band payload, operating from 107.3°W. This X-band capacity was leased to the operators of the United Kingdom's Skynet system, helping Skynet expand to near global coverage.

 Wideband Global SATCOM system (WGS)

 The WGS system is a constellation of military communications satellites procured by the U.S. Air Force MILSATCOM Systems Directorate at Los Angeles Air Force Base (AFB).
 Each WGS satellite provides capacity in both the X and Ka frequency bands.
 Each WGS satellite is digitally channelized and transponded.
 International partners participating on the program are Australia, Canada, Denmark, Luxembourg, The Netherlands and New Zealand.